WalkerMx/AutoCrispy/README.md

   Also, make sure you have enough VRAM if you use multithreading, especially with Caffe and ESRGAN.
 More threads & higher upscales dramatically increase the memory requirements!

   Guides for some common programs can be found [Here](https://github.com/WalkerMx/AutoCrispy/blob/master/GUIDES.md).

-# About Backends:
-   Each of the backends have their own characteristics and quirks when used with AutoCrispy:

-   - **Waifu2x-converter-cpp** is built using OpenCV.
-When doing actual upscaling, it uses little CPU and GPU resources.
-It allows for variable amounts of compression to be applied to the output.
-It has many options available for output, and can be used even on lower-end mid-tier machines.
-This works best with Half or All Threads.
-This is the fastest of the Waifu2x options, but tends to have pretty bad fringes on images with transparency.

-   - **Waifu2x-Caffe** is intended for nVidia GPUs with CUDA, and has the highest VRAM memory requirements of the three.
-It has a decent amount of options.
-This runs the slowest, and has high requirements.
-It's output tends to looks the nicest.

-   - **Waifu2x-ncnn-vulkan** is designed to run on (what else?)
-Vulkan.
-It can run on AMD and nVidia GPUs that support Vulkan.
-It has few options, and can be picky about your Vulkan interface, but once working, you can get very good speed coupled with a much lower VRAM overhead.
-This tends to be the middle ground.
-Faster than Caffe, but limited to 2x resolution.
-Simulating higher resolutions (by running the textures through again) results in minor fringing.

-   - **Anime4KCPP** is the C++ implementation of the Anime4K algorithm.
-The algorithm is intended for real-time anime video upscaling, but also works for still images.
-Excellent speed even on weaker systems, many options, and good output mean that this has tons of potential.
-Because of the many settings, sometimes it takes a little tweaking to get the output *just* right.
-The default settings will have the faintest hint of fringes on the edges, but tweaking the settigns and filters can more than compensate for this.

-   - **ESRGAN** is currently the most complicated to set up.
-The most widely available implementations are scripts written in Python.
-Performance and features vary widely between the scripts, however there are many models available that offer quality for a multitude of tasks.

-   - **Notes on ESRGAN**:
-       - AutoCrispy will detect all python scripts with it in the folder.
-You may select the appropriate script in the GUI.
-       - AutoCrispy will attempt to locate any available Arguments in the scripts, and make them available in the GUI.
-       - Debug mode is not available for Python Scripts!